0xPolygonMiden/miden-base/docs/src/architecture/accounts.md

 * Alice consumes Bob's note to receive the asset in a transaction
 * Depending on the account storage mode (private vs. public) and transaction type (local vs. network) the Operator receives the new Account ID eventually and - if the transaction is correct - adds the ID to the Account DB

+A user can simply use the Miden Client or call [this](https://github.com/0xPolygonMiden/miden-base/blob/main/miden-lib/src/accounts/wallets/mod.rs) from his application to create a new account, see [here](TODO LINK TO CLIENT ONCE READY).

 ## Account types
 There are four types of accounts in Miden: